Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Discussion

 \subsection{FRB comparison}

-The results of the power-law fitting, presented in \cref{tab:fitting_power_law}, allow us to compare the chromatic behaviour of FRB~20121102A and FRB~20180916B in terms of both, the peak phase and the FWHM of the active window, as shown in \cref{fig:comparison}.
+The results of the power-law fitting presented in \cref{tab:fitting_power_law_CDF} allowed us to compare the chromatic behaviour of FRB~20121102A and FRB~20180916B in terms of the peak phase and the FWHM of the active window, as shown in Fig. \ref{fig:comparison_CDF}.

-For both sources, the peak activity shows a negative exponent \( A_{\mu} \), indicating a shift in the activity window towards to earlier phases at higher frequencies.
-FRB~20180916B displays a steeper frequency dependence in its peak phase, with \( A_{\mu} = \num{-0.153} \), compared to FRB~20121102A, for which \( A_{\mu} = \num{-0.072} \).
+The peak activity is similar for the two sources.
+It has a negative exponent \( A_{\mu} \), which indicates a shift in the activity window towards earlier phases at higher frequencies.
+FRB~20121102A displays a slightly steeper frequency dependence in its peak phase, with \( A_{\mu} = \num{-0.195} \pm \num{0.073} \), compared to FRB~20180916B, for which \( A_{\mu} = \num{-0.186} \pm \num{0.018} \), but they agree within their uncertainties.
+The $B_{\mu}$ values are nearly identical for the two sources ($B_{\mu} \sim 0.47$), suggesting a similar scaling of the peaks with frequency.

-Although, the behaviour of the FWHM differs between the two sources; $\text{FWHM}=\text{FWHM}\del{\nu}$.
-For FRB~20121102A, the FWHM exhibits a slight broadening with increasing frequency, with a positive exponent $A_{\Delta}$.
-In contrast, FRB~20180916B shows a narrowing trend, with a negative exponent.
-The index $B$ for the FWHM is similar in both cases ($B_{\Delta} \sim \numrange{0.15}{0.16}$), reflecting comparable widths at the reference frequencies.
-Overall, these results suggest that while both sources show a clear frequency dependence in their peak phases, their FWHM behaviours diverges: FRB~20121102A may broaden at higher frequencies, whereas FRB~20180916B may become narrower.
+In contrast, the chromatic behaviour of the FWHM differs between the two sources.
+For FRB~20121102A, the FWHM exhibits a broadening with increasing frequency, with a positive exponent $A_{\delta}$.
+FRB~20180916B shows a narrowing trend, with a negative exponent.
+The difference in the $B_{\delta}$ exponents indicates that the frequency scaling of the width is stronger for FRB~20121102A than for FRB~20180916B.

+These results suggest that while the two sources show a similar frequency dependence in their peak phases overall, that is, they start earlier at higher frequencies, their on-phase behaviours diverge: The active phase of FRB~20121102A broadens at higher frequencies, whereas FRB~20180916B becomes narrower.